groboclown/nightjar-mesh/README.md

 * `ENVOY_ADMIN_PORT` (defaults to 9901) the Envoy proxy administration port.
 * `AWS_REGION` (required, no default) The AWS region name (i.e. `us-west-2`) in which the Cloud Map registration is managed.
 * `DEBUG_CONTAINER` (no default) set this to `1` to start the container as a shell, to help in debugging the container.

+The `SERVICE_MEMBER` must reference a [Cloud Map service](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-services.html) with SVC DNS registration, which has all the ECS services for that service registered as [instances](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-instances.html).
+In addition, it must also have a special service instance with ID `service-settings` and the given keys:

+* `SERVICE` - the name of the service.
+* `COLOR` - the deployment "color" (usually blue or green).
+* `AWS_INSTANCE_IPV4` and `AWS_INSTANCE_PORT` - these keys are required by AWS, but the value doesn't matter for the purposes of Nightjar.
+* For each path prefix that the service handles, register that path as the key, and the relative weight that this service instance should be assigned to that prefix.
+For example, if the "blue" deployment has just been released and you want to lightly load it before switching over, give its paths a number significantly lower than the "green" deployment.
+If the path is explicitly only used within the mesh, and should never be accessible from outside this mesh, then prepend a question mark ('?') to the start of the key.

 ## Example of Nightjar with a Service